About the artist

 - But you, how did you come to draw what we could call mandalas?

-- It's true that I like to explore different artistic forms, without ever limiting myself to a single style.
+- It's true that I like to explore different art forms, without ever limiting myself to a single style.
 I first worked with classical techniques like painting and collage.
 Then, a few years ago, I moved to digital art, which completely freed my creative process.
 In just one year, I created more than 300 digital paintings.

-- Yes, with pleasure: Haeckel, taking advantage of the development of the microscope, was the first to study jellyfish, radiolarians and many micro-organisms.
+- Yes, with pleasure: Haeckel, taking advantage of the development of the microscope, was the first to study jellyfish, radiolarians, and many microorganisms.
 As much an artist as a scientist, he set out to represent what he saw, illustrating the impressive beauty of the biological world.

 - You told me about a special gift he had...